-Healthy Home Healthy Child Community Education Campaign: CCCEH is dedicated to raising public awareness of the health risks to children exposed to common air pollutants, and methods for minimizing risk.
+Healthy Home Healthy Child Community Education Campaign: CCCEH is dedicated to raising public awareness of the health risks to children exposed to common air pollutants as well as methods for minimizing risk.
 Investigators work closely with a Community Advisory Board of eight community-based health service and environmental advocacy organizations to deliver practical information to local community residents in an effort to increase community awareness of environmental hazards and alert families to methods they can use to protect children from toxicants in the home.
 This award-winning community education campaign, Healthy Home Healthy Child, is produced in English and Spanish.
 Information is disseminated through workshops with parents living in Washington Heights, Harlem, and the South Bronx, community conferences in which CCCEH scientific investigators present research results, and low-literate print materials distributed to families via local pediatric and obstetric clinics and private practices, community-based organizations, businesses, and houses of worship.
-This information is also shared with the broader general public through the Center’s web site (www.ccceh.org) and popular media coverage (television, radio, and print) of newly released research findings.
-The Center’s lead community partner organization is West Harlem Environmental Action (WE ACT).
+This information is also shared with the broader general public through the Center's web site (www.ccceh.org) and popular media coverage (television, radio, and print) of newly released research findings.
+The Center's lead community partner organization is West Harlem Environmental Action (WE ACT).
 In 2012, CCCEH and WEACT worked together to expand the campaign with a holistic method that broadens the focus from a single exposure or health outcome approach.
-In July 2013, CCCEH completed a set of 6 bilingual (English and Spanish) educational materials utilizing the CCCEH’s new focus on providing holistic strategies to reduce exposure to a range of environmental toxicants rather than focusing on one chemical or health outcome.
+In July 2013, CCCEH completed a set of 6 bilingual (English and Spanish) educational materials utilizing the CCCEH's new focus on providing holistic strategies to reduce exposure to a range of environmental toxicants rather than focusing on one chemical or health outcome.
 CCCEH has actively distributed these materials to the Northern Manhattan and South Bronx community through our CASB members, local nonprofit organizations and direct outreach.
 Since September 2013, the Center has distributed over 11,000 HHHC holistic campaign brochures.
 Additionally, we have developed a system for tracking the number of brochures distributed, what organizations make the request, and their intended use.
 This system allows us to better understand the reach of our materials and how they are being utilized in the community.

 Select Global Activities

-Mothers and Children Study in China: This study examines the benefit of reducing prenatal exposure to air pollutants from a coal-fired power plant on the health of newborns living in the immediate area of the plant.
+Mothers and Children Study in Tongliang, China: This study examines the benefit of reducing prenatal exposure to air pollutants from a coal-fired power plant on the health of newborns living in the immediate area of the plant.
 The power plant, located in the city center, was a major source of air pollution, burning more than 20,300 tons of coal per year.
 Two groups of mothers and children were enrolled, one before, and the other after the plant was shut down.
-The children’s exposure to polycyclic aromatic hydrocarbons (PAH) in polluted air was measured using a biomarker in cord and maternal blood collected at delivery by monitoring levels of air pollution over time.
+Child exposure to polycyclic aromatic hydrocarbons (PAH) in polluted air was measured using a biomarker in cord and maternal blood collected at delivery by monitoring levels of air pollution over time.
 The investigators have reported benefits of plant closure at the molecular and individual level, including lower levels of PAH-DNA adducts and increased concentrations of Brain Derived Neurotrophic Factor in cord blood.
 This study also examines the health and neurodevelopmental benefits to children of reducing prenatal exposure to such toxic air pollutants.
 A Geographic Information System is used to compare exposure levels of energy-related pollutants and related health effects.
 Results have been widely cited in policy circles to encourage similar regulatory actions.

 Perera FP, Chang HW, Tang D, Roen EL, Herbstman J, Margolis A, Huang TJ, Miller RL, Wang S, Rauh V. Early-Life Exposure to Polycyclic Aromatic Hydrocarbons and ADHD Behavior Problems.
 PLoS One 9(11) e111670 2014